mikestead/lighthouse-batch/README.md

       -o, --out [out]        the output folder to place reports, defaults to './report/lighthouse' -g, --use-global       use a global lighthouse install instead of the dependency version -v, --verbose          enable verbose logging

+## Notes

+- Chrome is run with the following flags to support the widest set of execution environments, including docker containers `--chrome-flags="--no-sandbox --headless --disable-gpu"`.